Public Health Insurance Systems in Japan

 Who to enroll Social Insurance (Shakai Hoken 社会保険) ?

-If you are a company employee, you are to buy Social Insurance (Shakai Hoken) and the insurance premium is supposed to be withheld from your monthly wage.
-In the case of family, the householder is to subscribe to the Social Insurance for dependents in his/her family.
-Insurance premiums are calculated in accordance with income (of the householder).
+If you are a company employee, you are to buy Social Insurance (Shakai Hoken), and the insurance premium is supposed to be withheld from your monthly wage.
+In the case of a family, the householder needs a subscribe to the Social Insurance for his/her dependents.
+The insurance premiums are calculated in accordance with income (of the householder).

 Who to enroll National Health Insurance (NHI or Kokumin Kenko Hoken 国民健康保険)?

-If you are not a company employee (if you are a self-employed or part-time worker, student etc.), you are to enroll National Health Insurance.
-To enroll National Insurance, you need to apply at a social insurance office Shakai Hoken Jimusho Office (社会保険事務所) in the city you live.
-In case of a family, the householder is to subscribe to the National Insurance for dependents in his/her family.
+If you are not a company employee (if you are a self-employed or part-time worker, student, etc.), you are to enroll in National Health Insurance.
+To enroll in National Insurance, you need to apply at a social insurance office Shakai Hoken Jimusho Office (社会保険事務所) in the city you live in.
+In the case of a family, the householder is to subscribe to the National Insurance for dependents in his/her family.
 Insurance premiums are calculated in accordance with income (of the householder).